petergoes/nl.petergoes.notes/README.md

 website is to give myself a reference to; the things I have learned, quirks I come across, anything that helps me building (web) front-end things.

-Please do **not** mistake this for (official) documentation!
-They are my _personal_ notes.
-There is a good chance that the content in this repo/website is either; out-of-date, incomplete, flat-out wrong or all of the above.
+**Please do _not_ mistake this for (official) documentation!** They are my _personal_ notes.
+There is a good chance that the content in this repo/website is either; out-of-date, incomplete, incomprehensible, flat-out wrong, missspelled or all of the above.

 If you do come across mistakes, feel free to submit a PR.
 I would be grateful.